Exploring Cosmic Dawn with PANORAMIC II: Cosmic Variance and Galaxy Clustering at $z\sim10$: Discussion

 \subsection{Effect of Non-Linear Scales}

 By definition, the field-to-field variance is affected by clustering on all scales smaller than the survey volume.
 On small scales, the clustering of galaxies is enhanced by non-linear effects.
 The situation is complicated by the non-trivial survey geometry considered here.
 A NIRCam pointing consists of two quadratic modules at a small separation of 44\arcsec.
 It can therefore be approximated by a rectangle of dimensions $4.4\,$\arcmin$\times\,2.2\,$\arcmin.
+By testing in the \texttt{UniverseMachine}, we have verified that the effect of considering the gap between modules is of the order of a few percent, many times smaller than the uncertainty on even the cosmic variance as measured in the simulation.
 In practice, the third dimension of the survey volume is determined by the selection function in redshift space which we approximate by a top-hat function in the range $9.2<z<10.9$.
-The resulting survey volume is a cone whose physical size is much larger in the dimension pointing away from the observer than on the sky. $4.4\,$\arcmin\ on the sky corresponds to $1.1\,$pMpc at $z=10$ while the physical distance between a galaxy at $z=9.2$ and a galaxy at $z=10.9$ (assuming no angular separation) is $\sim34\,$pMpc.
+The resulting survey volume is a cone whose physical size is much larger in the dimension pointing away from the observer than on the sky.
+An angular separation of $4.4\,$\arcmin\ on the sky corresponds to $1.1\,$pMpc at $z=10$ while the physical distance between a galaxy at $z=9.2$ and a galaxy at $z=10.9$ (assuming no angular separation) is $\sim34\,$pMpc.
 With this survey geometry, larger scales are therefore only sampled along a narrow cone while smaller scales are sampled in all directions.

 To quantify the contribution of clustering on small, non-linear scales to the cosmic variance, (and therefore to the galaxy bias $b_{g,\,\rm CV}$, measured from $\sigma_{\rm CV}$ using Equation \ref{eq:bias_cv}), we compute $b_{g,\,\rm CV}$ from the \texttt{UniverseMachine} in the same way as explained above, but for different field sizes.
 For comparison, we also compute the linear bias.
 Knowing both the halo mass, and the number of galaxies at a given M$_{\rm UV}$ that reside in each halo in the \texttt{UniverseMachine}, we can apply Equation (15) in \citet{Paquereau2025} to infer the linear galaxy bias as a number-weighted average of the linear halo bias from \citet{Tinker2010}.